Quasi-periodic motions on symplectic tori

 \section{Abstract}

-The KAM (Kolmogorov-Arnold-Moser) theorem guarantees the stability of quasi periodic invariant tori by perturbation in some Hamiltonian systems.
-Michel Herman proved a similar result for quasi-periodic motions, with $k$-dimensional involutive manifolds in Hamiltonian systems with $n$ degrees of freedom $n \leq k < 2n $, \cite{yoccoz34travaux}.
-In this paper, we extend this result to the case of a quasi-periodic motion on symplectic tori $k = 2n$.
+The KAM (Kolmogorov-Arnold-Moser) theorems guarantee the stability of quasi-periodic invariant tori by perturbation in some Hamiltonian systems.
+Michel Herman proved a similar result for quasi-periodic motions for $k=2d-2$-dimensional involutive manifolds in Hamiltonian systems with $d$ degrees of freedom.
+In this paper, we give a similar result for quasi-periodic motions on symplectic tori, i.e. the case $k=2d$.